First Year Choice, 1040 NR & Dual Status Returns

 - Standard Deduction – you can itemize deductions but you are not allowed to take the standard deduction.

-- Head of Household – you cannot use the head of household filing status.
+- You cannot use the head of household filing status, or

-**For the 2018-2025 tax years, you can no longer claim personal exemptions – see TCJA
+**For Tax Year 2018 Through Tax Year 2025, you can no longer claim personal exemptions for yourself, spouse, children or dependents – see TCJA

 Joint Return – You cannot file a joint return if you are a nonresident unless you are married to a U.S. citizen or a resident alien and you choose to file jointly (MFJ).